 These prolonged physician services without direct (face-to-face) patient contact may include review of extensive records and tests, and communication (other than telephone calls) with other professionals and/or the patient and family.
 These are beyond the usual services and include both inpatient and outpatient settings.
-Report these services in addition to other services
+Report these services in addition to other services provided, including any level of E/M service.
+Use 99358 to report the first hour and 99359 for each additional 30 minutes.
+All aspects of time reporting are the same as explained above for direct patient contact services.

-Prolonged Clinical Staff Services with Physician or Other Qualified Health Care Professional Supervision
+[BOLD] Prolonged Clinical Staff Services with Physician or Other Qualified Health Care Professional Supervision [END BOLD]

-When prolonged services are provided by clinical staff under the direction of the physician or other qualified health care professional, codes 99415 and 99416 are reported.
-The prolonged service is face-to-face by the clinical staff and is reported in addition to the E/M service provided by the physician or other qualified health care professional at the same session.
-The face-to-face time is counted even if not continuous.
+When prolonged services are provided by clinical staff under the direction of the physician or other qualified health care professional codes 99415 and 99416 are reported.
+The prolonged service is face to face by the clinical staff and is reported in addition to the E/M service provided by the physician or other qualified health care professional at the same session.
+The face to face time is counted even if not continguous.
 Report 99415 for the first hour and 99416 for each additional 30 minutes.
-A minimum of 45 minutes must be documented to report 99415, and services must extend 15 minutes or more into the next time period to be reportable.
+A minimum of 45 minutes must be documented to report 99415 and services must extend 15 minutes or more into the next time period to be reportable.